 In the United States, master’s level audiology training programs have been phased out to be replaced by the four-year clinical doctorate, the Doctor of Audiology degree (AuD), earned after a bachelor’s degree.
 Salus University Osborne College of Audiology helped steer this course of action for practicing audiologists in the United States to transition from a master’s degree to an AuD degree by offering an online AuD-bridge program from the years 2000 to 2010.
 Our current goal is to extend a similar program to international audiologists so that they can maintain high standards of practice by staying in touch with the current state of the science of audiology.

-The intended program start date of the International AuD-bridge degree program is August (fall term) of each year.
+The intended program start date of the AuD Online Bridge degree program is August (fall term) of each year.
 Applications are accepted on a rolling basis.
 The Admissions Committee review and selection begins after applicants have sent all the necessary documents to the Office of Admissions (firstname.lastname@example.org).
 To receive priority consideration, applicants are encouraged to apply early and complete the application requirements as soon as possible.
 Please note: Each new cohort will begin once a year every August, because of this, the entire application process may occur over a six month period.

-Please note: The admission requirements of a foreign credential evaluation, such as WES (as necessary), TOEFL (as necessary) and recommendation letters must be met as soon as possible after submitting the online application.
+Please note: The admission requirements of a foreign credential evaluation, such as WES (as necessary), TOEFL/IELTS (as necessary), and recommendation letters must be met as soon as possible after submitting the online application.

-What is the goal of International AuD-Bridge degree program?
+What is the goal of AuD Online Bridge degree program?

 While a master’s degree prepares audiologists to learn the skills and techniques necessary to provide clinical services for the hearing impaired, the Salus AuD program prepares the audiologists to integrate evidence-based practice and advances in research into clinical practice.
 The objective of this international AuD-Bridge degree program is to develop and deliver post-master’s level education to those seeking a clinical doctorate.
 Towards that end, we developed a comprehensive didactic curriculum and hands-on practicum courses that permit mid-career audiologists to become better clinicians and consumers of research literature so that they may implement evidence-based techniques in their practice setting.

-Who should enroll in the International AuD-Bridge degree program?
+Who should enroll in the AuD Online Bridge degree program?